Frequently Asked Questions

 How is an ASHP different than a standard furnace with central air conditioning?
 Do I need to do anything different to operate a heat pump?

 The ASHP is an integrated unit that provides high efficient cooling along with efficient heating in the spring and fall and is capable of interfacing with your existing heating system.
 Because it is a refrigeration system that provides cooling and then reverses itself to provide heating, it does have a defrost cycle.
 The ASHP is installed with controls that automatically provide supplemental heating during the defrost cycle and when the temperature gets below the balance point of 30–35°F. The controls also prevent the backup system from coming on when it is not needed.
+Cold Climate Air Source Heat Pumps in some instances can be installed as the only cooling and heating system.
+These systems heat efficiently to -13°F potentially eliminating the need for backup or supplemental heating.

 Although an ASHP is very similar to a central air conditioner with heating, it is important that your installer explains how to operate the system to maximize energy efficiency.
 How you operate any heating and cooling system has a significant impact on your energy costs.
 Two families living in identical houses can have different utility costs, with one family paying 50% less, based on proper operation of the heating and cooling system.
 There are a few differences between a heat pump system and a typical heating and cooling unit: